Planting events 2020

 Te Ara Kākāriki invites those with an interest in the environment, those that love getting outdoors and those that want to want to be around like minded people to get involved.

 Volunteer to become active agents of change.

 Details about our large Spring Planting days:

 TRANSPORT: Upon registering, you will be able to choose the closest bus pickup location for you in the Christchurch or Selwyn District.
 The bus will take you to the sites, and back by the early evening.

 PLANTING SITES: You will plant at a morning, and afternoon site, so you will experience a range of plants according to the soil, topography and micro climates.
 Sites vary within Selwyn, depending on the scheduled event.

 THE DAY: We have ecologists laying plants, there will be a demonstration of how to plant, and opportunities for question and answers about the native plants selected for each site.
 There will be two concurrent groups, visiting at least two sites over the day

-WE PROVIDE: Gloves and spades and food.
+WE PROVIDE: Gloves and spades.
+Snacks and drinks.